Optimal Spectral Recovery of a Planted Vector in a Subspace: Introduction

 \item ``Lower bound'': Consider Problem~\ref{prob:detect}.
 If $n \rho \gg \sqrt{N}$, then no algorithm from a class of spectral and low-degree methods can distinguish between $\cQ$ and $\cP$ with vanishing error probability. \end{itemize} \end{theorem}

 In the above informal theorem, we have omitted secondary assumptions and polylogarithmic factors for readability.
-See Sections~\ref{sec:orth} and~\ref{sec:spectral} for the full, rigorous statements.
+See Sections~\ref{sec:appl} and~\ref{sec:spectral} for the full, rigorous statements.
 In light of the lower bound, we conjecture that in the regime $n \rho \gg \sqrt{N}$, no polynomial-time algorithm can estimate the planted vector $v$ consistently with high probability; see Section~\ref{sec:spectral} for further discussion.
+Throughout, our focus is on the case $n \ll N$, i.e., the dimension of the subspace is small compared to that of the ambient space.
+In Model~\ref{mod:gauss} (but not Model~\ref{mod:orth}), the regime $n > N$ makes sense but our upper and lower bounds do not match and so the critical condition remains open.

+Our results in Section~\ref{sec:appl} also include an analogous upper bound for \emph{Bernoulli--Rademacher} (instead of Bernoulli--Gaussian) vectors with the following differences: $\rho$ must now be bounded away from $1/3$ instead of $1$, and the estimation guarantee can be strengthened to \emph{exact} recovery of $v$ (with high probability) due to the discreteness of $v$.
+An earlier version of this paper~\cite{mao2021optimal} gave a matching lower bound for detection of Bernoulli--Rademacher vectors, showing failure of spectral and low-degree methods when $n \rho \gg \sqrt{N}$; we have chosen to omit this here in light of the discussion on lattice basis reduction in Section~\ref{sec:ex-work}.

 Let us now introduce the spectral method for recovering $v$ under Model~\ref{mod:orth}, which is a slight variant of the spectral method proposed by Hopkins, Schramm, Shi, and Steurer~\cite{sos-spectral}.
 Let $\yh_i^\top$ be the $i$th row of the matrix $\Yh \in \RR^{N \times n}$ that we observe.
 Define an $n \times n$ matrix